 - A fully functioning medical laboratory is open 24 hours a day, seven days a week to analyze and provide test results in a timely manner

-We also treats any underlying problems - such as vascular disease or atherosclerosis - that may be the cause of stroke, and offers:
+We also treat any underlying problems - such as vascular disease or atherosclerosis - that may be the cause of stroke, and offers:

-- The latest advances in stroke care, ranging from "clot-busting" drugs to improved techniques for vascular surgery
+- The latest advances in stroke care, ranging from "clot-busting" drugs.

 - Stroke nurses who coordinate the care of stroke patients.